OneSignalDevelopers/onesignal-go-sample/README.md

 OneSignal makes engaging customers simple and is the fastest, most reliable service to send push notifications, in-app messages, SMS, and emails.

-This project demonstrates sending push notifications using OneSignal Go client.
+This project demonstrates sending push notifications using the [OneSignal Go API client](https://github.com/onesignal/onesignal-go-api).
 You can use this project as a boilerplate or reference to start your project.

 ## 🚦 Getting started